 I wrote an article very early on in my blogging entitled “Early signs of a Late Diagnosis” and received many plaudits for the very apt title.
 The article was focused on the various NET hormonal syndromes which can make this cancer noisy and lead to diagnosis (albeit late) and this is really an addendum to that post.

 Earlier diagnosis of any cancer is great and with NETs, even an earlier diagnosis at a later stage (including stage 4) might give the person a better chance of getting treatment and turning it into a chronic disease.
 Grade remains a differentiator though.
-For those who might be frightened by this graphic, I say don’t be – it’s very ‘broad brush’ and old.
+For those who might be frightened by this graphic, I say don’t be – it’s very ‘broad brush’ and old and as I hinted above, it has a ‘carcinoid’ imprint and is really aimed at midgut NETs.

 Clues in flushing?